itakigawa/mpl_rdkit_utils/README.md

 <img src="images/mpl_subplots.png" width="600">

-The matplotlib subplots provides flexible and powerful layouts for multiple graphics, and we can enjoy its significant benefit by using *DrawMolToMPL*.
+matplotlib.pyplot.subplots provides flexible and powerful layouts for multiple graphics, and we can enjoy its significant benefit by using *DrawMolToMPL*.
 Even for a simple grid layout, it can be useful.
 A RDKit's practice would be something like this

 <img src="images/rdkit_save.png" width="600">